 Company donations can really help your organisation to meet your fundraising target or it can help a specific project or longer running campaign.
 Although these can’t be implemented as quickly as other forms of corporate giving, they really are worth it in the long run.

-If you’re interested in more fundraising tips for non-profit organization’s make sure to check out our latest non-profit blog.
+If you’re interested in more fundraising tips for non-profit organisation’s make sure to check out our latest non-profit blog.